Lokesh-Madiri/TEAM-124-NODE/README.md

 - Real-time notifications
 - Event reviews and ratings
 - Improved guardrails and evaluations
-- Virtual and hybrid event support
+- Viirtual and hybrid event support

 ---